- Ways to Help

 - Staff & Student Resources

 There are many ways in which individuals can be of assistance to the Oregon State University Marine Mammal Institute.

-You can help expand our research by making a gift to the OSU Foundation.
+You can help expand our research and support our students by making a gift to the Marine Mammal Institute via the OSU Foundation.
 If you choose to support the Marine Mammal Institute, please know that your gift will have a significant impact.
 Private funds support about half of our research, for which we are extremely grateful.

 The Oregon Department of Motor Vehicles offers a special license plate that benefits the Marine Mammal Institute at Oregon State University.
 The Coastal Playground plate features an image of a gray whale mother and calf on a background showcasing a coastal lighthouse.
 Each sale and renewal of this special plate contributes critical funds to the OSU MMI, which are then used to support Oregon marine mammal research, public outreach, and educational opportunities for students.
 For more information about the license plate, please visit whaleplate.com.